 Who doesn’t like to have a good score at the thrift store?
 If you’re not raising your hand…ummm…I can honestly say that we are not kin. hee hee hee.
 Seriously though, take a look at what I got in this stash in one trip.
 A clock, a caddy, a wood thingy (I actually know what it is, do you?), and a large empty framed wall decor.
 I want to show you how I turned them into some thrifty farmhouse decor.
-Let’s get our DIY on, plus I have a WINNER to announce!
+Let’s get our DIY on!

 First, let’s start with that little wood napkin caddy.
 Isn’t it cute?
 It is raw wood and my first thought was to simply stain it.

-Before I got started with stain, I decided to cut a piece of wood to turn the inside into four segmented sections.
+First, I cut a piece of wood to turn the inside into four segmented sections.
 Since my kids have long used a large plastic cup for their colored pencils, it was high time this mama did something cute.
 That cup was always flipping over dumping the contents – no fun.
 Plus, they always bickered about finding the right color.
 No more, I tell ya.

 My kids love it (and so does this organized mama).
 They can carry the pencils easily, see the colors they want, and it had made my life easier for our homeschooling times. whew!

-Back to my stash makeover, and on to that wood thingy, I so intelligently described above.
+Next, onto that wood thingy I so intelligently described above.
 Do you know what it is?
 If you look closely, you will see a handle on the front as it is sitting.
 Inside are 3 large holes on the back side.
 Any guesses?
 It is a handmade apple picker.
 You would scoop up apples with it by running it on the ground and then filtering them out through the holes into your bucket.
 So cool!

 I thought it would make a quirky wall pocket since I don’t have an orchard. sigh…bummer.
-All it needed were some sawtooth hangers added to the back (which I might add can be removed to make use of this cool tool at any point in the future).
+However all it needs are some sawtooth hangers added to the back (which I might add can be removed to make use of this cool tool at any point in the future).

 Voila!
 It is not a rustic wall pocket, complete with cup hangers after I added a couple of hooks.

 I love it!
-It could hold magazines in a bathroom, use it in the laundry…just so many possibilities.
+Not only can it hold magazines in a bathroom, but also use it in the laundry…just so many possibilities.

 I used DecoArt Chalky Paint in Vintage for the base coat, and then did a wash of a yellow and white.
-For the backing, I cut a piece of hardboard and then painted it a couple coats of flat black. (no expensive chalkboard paint needed)
+However, for the backing, I cut a piece of hardboard and then painted it a couple coats of flat black. (no expensive chalkboard paint needed)

 What a great piece to have in most any room.
 You can use it as a chalkboard or as a backdrop to make lovely wall decor.

 Last, but not least is the clock.
-It was actually given to me by a friend who knows I love to repurpose, and it happened to be the same day I found these other items.
+It was actually given to me by a friend who knows I love to repurpose.
+Also, it was also the same day I found these other items.
 To me that clock face was ugly, so I took it all apart and designed my own.
-I actually think this was a woodshop class project because Ashley Smith signed her name to it.
+I actually think this is a woodshop class project because Ashley Smith signed her name to it.
 Ashley rocked it!
 So cool.

 TIP: If you’re looking to design a clock face for whatever purpose, you can find a ready-made printable selection of clock faces here.

-To get the look I wanted for my thrifty farmhouse decor, I first used my handy HomeRight pop-up spray shelter and Chalked Spray Paint in Aged Gray to give it a few coats.
+To get the look I wanted for my thrifty farmhouse decor, I first used my handy spray shelter and gray paint to give it a few coats.
 If you don’t have one of these tents, you seriously need to treat yourself.
 I LOVE IT!
 See how much I’ve used in these DIY posts.

 If you’re not into DIY or simply love my projects, all but the pencil caddy can be found in my shop.
 Yay!
-(Apple Picker and clock have SOLD)
+(SOLD)

-Well, now you’ve seen four makeovers in one post, and I truly hope that encourages you to head out and get started on a project of your home.
-Making our house a home doesn’t have to break the bank.
+Well, now you’ve seen four makeovers in one post.
+I truly hope that encourages you to head out and start a project of your home.
+Likewise, making our house a home doesn’t have to break the bank.
 It can be fun to make things new with a little bit of DIY.